-Here you will find important information and will be able to apply for small group housing for the 2017-2018 academic year.
-Each applicant must read all information provided.
+Here you will find important information and will be able to apply for Intentional Living Community housing for the 2020-2021 academic year.
+Each applicant must read all the information provided.

 For many years, Intentional Living Community housing (formerly known as Small Group Housing) has been a valuable part of the student life experience for Goshen College students.
-The report, “Experiment in Living” (1969-70), outlined a number of outcomes for students living together in Intentional Living Community.
+The report, “Experiment in Living” (1969-70), outlined a number of outcomes for students living together in the Intentional Living Community.
 ILC offered a setting to “foster closer and more caring relationships, to allow students to exercise more responsibility for their decisions…by taking seriously the implication of commitment to one another.
 Community standards and discipline would be developed in the context of the small group, calling for participation to ‘confront the ultimate issues’ of life together” (p.
 1).

 We value these goals today as much as when this program was initiated in the 1970s.
 Community life allows students who are willing to work hard a chance to live out the core values with intentionality and purpose.
 The ILC setting affords a unique opportunity for students to wrestle with developmental issues during the college years.
-By the time students are applying for ILC, most have gained the confidence that comes from increased independence and have invested in significant interpersonal relationships.
+By the time students are applying for ILC, most have gained the confidence that comes from increased independence and has invested in significant interpersonal relationships.
 Students are ready to contribute to the greater good of a group and to seek ways they can leave a legacy they can be proud of at Goshen College.

 Because Intentional Living Community housing is a competitive process, selection criteria have been developed to determine which groups demonstrate the greatest chance of completing a year of community living as an educational and positive experience.
-The criteria identified below have been developed with student involvement and are grounded in over 30 years of offering SGH as a housing program at GC.
+The criteria identified below have been developed with student involvement and are grounded in over 30 years of offering ILC as a housing program at GC.

 Intentional Living Community Housing Considerations